nixcraft/domain-check-2/README.md

-  -s whois server  : Whois sever to query for information -q               : Don't print anything on the console -x days          : Domain expiration interval (eg. if domain_date < days)
+  -s whois server  : Whois sever to query for information -q               : Don't print anything on the console -x days          : Domain expiration interval (eg. if domain_date < days) -v               : Show debug information when running script -V               : Print version of the script
 ```

 Authors: